act65/rain/notes/overview.md

-### **Rain: A Reputation-Based Economy for a Connected and Disconnected World**

-#### **1. Vision & Core Principle**

-Rain's vision is to create a resilient, decentralized, and self-governing digital economy for communities where internet access is unreliable or unavailable.

-The system is designed to solve the fundamental challenge of digital transactions in a disconnected environment.
-In an offline-first (Partition-Tolerant) world, it is technically impossible to prevent fraud like a double-spend at the moment of a transaction.

-Therefore, Rain's core principle is to shift security from **technical prevention** to **economic incentive**.
-We cannot stop a bad actor from attempting fraud, but we can make it a catastrophically irrational decision.
-Rain achieves this through a novel, two-pronged approach: a detailed **online reputation score** for the connected world, and a simple, verifiable **offline reputation token** for when connectivity is a luxury.

-#### **2. System Architecture: A Layered Approach**

-Rain is built on four distinct layers, each serving a specific purpose.
+### **The Rain Protocol: A Unified Architectural Overview**

+#### **Abstract**

+Rain Protocol is a decentralized digital economy designed to function in both connected and disconnected environments.
+Its architecture is a layered stack that separates concerns, from decentralized identity at its base to user-facing applications at its peak.
+This document provides a concise overview of this architecture, detailing the roles of its core smart contracts, the function of its native tokens, and how the layers work in concert to create a secure, self-sustaining, and reputation-based financial ecosystem.

+---

-*   **Layer 0: Decentralized Identity (DID)**
+#### **Layer 0: Decentralized Identity & Trust Root**

-    *   **Implementation:** A user's identity is a private key, managed by their device's secure element.
-For now, users are responsible for their own key backup (e.g., via seed phrase).
+This is the foundational layer that establishes who can participate in the economy.
+It is built on the principle of costly, non-transferable identity to prevent Sybil attacks.

+*   **Implementation:** The `RainReputation.sol` contract.
+*   **Identity Primitive:** Each user is issued a non-transferable ERC721 token, or **Soulbound Token (SBT)**.
+This token acts as a permanent, foundational digital identity within the ecosystem.
+It is earned, not bought or traded.
-    *   **Sybil Resistance:** New users are onboarded through a "Web of Trust," requiring a **co-staked reputation bond** from sponsors.
-This "skin-in-the-game" mechanism ensures sponsors are held accountable for the users they vouch for.
+*   **Sybil Resistance:** New users are onboarded through a **"Web of Trust"** governance process.
+A new user must be sponsored by existing members who co-stake a financial bond.
+This "skin-in-the-game" mechanism ensures sponsors are held accountable and makes the creation of fake identities prohibitively expensive.

-    *   **Technical Standard:** Identity and reputation are anchored to a non-transferable **Soulbound Token (SBT)**, creating a permanent, foundational identity.
+---

-*   **Layer 1: The Settlement Layer**
+#### **Layer 1: The Settlement Layer**

-    *   **Implementation:** A low-cost, high-throughput blockchain (e.g., an Ethereum L2) that serves as the ultimate, immutable source of truth for all transactions and reputation scores.
+This is the underlying blockchain that serves as the ultimate, immutable source of truth for all transactions and asset ownership.

+*   **Implementation:** A low-cost, high-throughput blockchain (e.g., an Ethereum L2 like Arbitrum or Polygon).
-    *   **Unit of Account:** A trusted, fiat-backed stablecoin (e.g., USDC).
+*   **Unit of Account:** All economic activity is denominated in a trusted, fiat-backed stablecoin (e.g., USDC), represented by the `CurrencyToken.sol` contract within the protocol.

+---

-*   **Layer 2: The Agreement Layer (Smart Contracts)**
+#### **Layer 2: The Agreement Layer (The Protocol Core)**

-    *   **Implementation:** A suite of smart contracts that function as the system's **impartial arbiter**, automatically enforcing the rules of the economy.
-    *   **Key Contracts:**
-        1.  **Reputation Contract:** Calculates and updates a user's reputation score, utilizing a network-aware algorithm inspired by **EigenTrust** to resist collusion and circular transaction attacks.
-        2.  **Staking & Token Contract:** The engine of trust.
-This contract allows users to stake their online reputation score as collateral to mint **Offline Transaction Tokens**, secure loans, or act as escrow for commerce.
-It automatically slashes staked reputation in cases of proven fraud or default.
-        3.  **Jury Contract:** Manages a decentralized justice system where jurors must **stake collateral to participate**.
-Jurors are rewarded for voting with the majority and slashed for being in the minority, creating a powerful incentive for honest adjudication.
-        4.  **Treasury & Dividend Contract:** Holds system capital, earns yield from a diversified portfolio of secure protocols, and distributes it as a **Reputation Dividend** to users, giving the online score tangible, long-term value.
+This is the heart of the protocol, where the rules of the economy are defined and autonomously enforced by a suite of interconnected smart contracts.
+This layer follows the **Arbiter-Ledger** security model.

+*   **The Ledger (`RainReputation.sol`):** This is the unified core engine of the entire system.
+Its responsibilities are:
+    1.  **Identity Management:** Minting the SBTs that anchor Layer 0.
+    2.  **Reputation Scoring:** Maintaining the authoritative reputation score for every user.
+    3.  **Economic Gateway:** Serving as the universal gateway for protocol revenue via its `authorizeAction()` function, which charges a fee for instantaneous, reputation-gated services.
+    4.  **Collateral Management:** Managing the `stake()` and `slash()` functions for users committing their reputation as long-term collateral.

+*   **The Economic Engine (`TreasuryV2.sol`):** This contract is the protocol's autonomous economic heart.
+Its responsibilities are:
+    1.  **Fee Aggregation:** Acting as the central collection point for all protocol fees generated by `RainReputation.authorizeAction()`.
+    2.  **Dividend Distribution:** Investing its capital to generate yield and distributing this yield back to users as a Reputation Dividend, using a scalable and secure Merkle drop mechanism.

+*   **The Arbiters (e.g., `LoanContract.sol`, `JuryContract.sol`):** This is a suite of specialized, trusted smart contracts that contain the context-specific business logic of the ecosystem.
+They are the only contracts permitted to command the Ledger.
+Each Arbiter is an expert in its domain (e.g., credit, dispute resolution) and is responsible for judging outcomes and instructing the `RainReputation` contract to increase or decrease scores accordingly.
+Every Arbiter must pass a rigorous governance audit to become trusted.

+---

-*   **Layer 3: The Application Layer (User-Facing App)**
+#### **Layer 3: The Application Layer**

+This is the user-facing layer, consisting of applications that interact with the Layer 2 contracts to provide services to the end-user.

 *   **Implementation:** An offline-first mobile application.
 *   **Features:**
-        *   **Online Mode:** Functions as a standard crypto wallet, showing the user's full reputation score and transaction history.
+    *   **Online Mode:** Functions as a standard crypto wallet, displaying the user's reputation score, transaction history, and allowing interaction with online services like the `LoanContract`.
-        *   **Offline Transactions:** Uses QR codes to present and verify single-use Offline Transaction Tokens.
-The recipient's app only needs to validate the token's cryptographic signature.
+    *   **Offline Mode:** Uses the `authorizeAction()` function from the `RainReputation` contract to mint single-use offline transaction tokens, presented as QR codes for peer-to-peer commerce.
-        *   **"Sneakernet" Syncing:** Operates on a **dynamic fee market**.
-Users attach a small fee to their offline transactions, and syncing agents are incentivized to prioritize and settle the most profitable batches first, ensuring efficient and timely settlement.
+    *   **"Sneakernet" Syncing:** A dynamic fee market where agents are incentivized to batch and settle offline transactions to the Layer 1 blockchain, ensuring eventual consistency.

-#### **3. Key Mechanisms: The Dual Function of Reputation**

-Rain's utility is built on two core functions of its hybrid reputation system.

-**A. Reputation as a Valuable Asset (The Online Score)**

-The online reputation score is a user's long-term measure of trustworthiness.
-Its value is driven by the **Reputation Dividend**.
-A higher score earns a user a larger, continuous stream of passive income from the system's treasury.
-A proven double-spend or major default results in the score being slashed to zero, permanently cutting the user off from this income and all other economic participation.
-This makes a user's reputation an asset they are highly motivated to protect.

-**B. Reputation as Stakable Collateral (The Engine of Trust)**

-This is the mechanism that converts long-term reputation into immediate, verifiable trust for specific interactions, both online and off.
-In all cases, a valuable, long-term asset (the online score) is used as collateral to guarantee a short-term promise.

-*   **Use Case 1: Offline Transactions (The Token System)**
-    *   **Flow:** A user with a high online score stakes a portion of it.
-The Staking Contract issues a signed, single-use Offline Transaction Token.
-The user presents this token to a merchant offline.
-The merchant's app verifies the signature and accepts the payment with confidence.
-The token is redeemed and settled during the next "Sneakernet" sync.

-*   **Use Case 2: Decentralized Loans**
-    *   **Flow:** A borrower stakes their reputation to secure a loan from a lender.
-This stake acts as collateral, which is slashed upon default, protecting the lender.

-*   **Use Case 3: Commercial Escrow**
-    *   **Flow:** A seller stakes reputation as a guarantee of product quality.
-The stake is frozen until the buyer confirms satisfaction, creating a self-policing marketplace.
+---

+#### **Tokens of the Ecosystem**

+The Rain economy is powered by two core tokens:

+1.  **RAIN (Reputation SBT):**
+    *   **Type:** Non-transferable ERC721 (Soulbound Token).
+    *   **Function:** Represents a user's identity and is the anchor for their reputation score.
+    *   **Acquisition:** It cannot be bought or sold.
+It is granted upon successful entry into the ecosystem and its value (the score) is earned through trustworthy behavior.

+2.  **DMD (Demo Dollar - representing USDC):**
+    *   **Type:** Standard ERC20.
+    *   **Function:** The stable unit of account for the entire economy.
+It is used for all economic transactions, including loan principals, fee payments (`actionFee`), and the distribution of Reputation Dividends.
+    *   **Acquisition:** Acquired on the open market, like any standard stablecoin.